Power over Ethernet allows an Ethernet cable to carry DC power as well as data signals to attached devices.

-To supply DC power now then you needed to supply power over pairs that were also bring used for carrying data.
+So to supply DC power you needed to supply power over pairs that were also being used for carrying data.

-Because it is DC power it is relatively easy to do.
+Because it is DC power this is relatively easy to do.

 Alternative A mode was defined which sent power over the same cable pairs as used in !0Base T to carry data.